As a psychology major at the University of North Texas, C. E. Clark found, and continues to find psychology endlessly fascinating.

-Mats Larsson, a graduate student in psychology at Orebro University in Sweden has connected iris patterns of the eye to personality traits.
+Mats Larsson, a graduate student in psychology at Orebro University in Sweden, has connected iris patterns of the eye to personality traits.
 Also, a group of Czech researchers will soon have the results of a study published in which they determined a person’s ability to dominate over others according to their eye color.
-Indeed, I could almost meet the word requirement for a HubPages article just by listing every person and organization that has done research of any kind on this subject; so let us get on to the findings.
+Indeed, I could almost meet the word requirement for a HubPages article just by listing every person and organization that has done research of any kind on this subject, so let us get on to the findings.

 Variations In Eye Color and How They Are Perceived

 Europeans have the most variation in eye color.
-The most common eye color is brown, the second most common eye color is blue or gray, and the least common, or most rare eye color is green.
+The most common eye color is brown, the second most common eye color is blue or gray, and the least common or most rare eye color is green.

 A survey was conducted by CyberPulse, a division of Impulse Research Corporation in Los Angeles, and commissioned by CIBA Vision.
 The survey questioned 1,016 women ages 16 to 35.
 The results found that women often associate different eye colors with specific personality traits.

 The above study found that 34% of participants considered people with brown eyes intelligent, kind, and trustworthy.
 In contrast, people with blue eyes were considered kind, sweet, and sexy, but only 7% of participants described blue-eyed people as intelligent.
-Finally, 29% of research participants said they considered green eyes, the sexiest of all the different colors, and their owners to be creative, sexy -- and a bit devious.
+Finally, 29% of research participants said they considered green eyes, the sexiest of all the different colors, and their owners to be creative, sexy—and a bit devious.

-A List of What Some Researchers Believe the Different Eye Colors Indicate
+What Different Eye Colors May Indicate

 Green Eyes: Have an air of mystery and a quiet self-sufficiency.
-People with green eyes are often unpredictable, yet slow to anger.
+People with green eyes are often unpredictable yet slow to anger.
 They often have unlimited patience, capable of great emotional restraint.
 They are original, creative, highly intelligent, intellectual, and can easily employ serious concentration even in highly distracting environments.
 People with green eyes love freedom, project sex appeal, and perform well under great pressure.
 They tend to be the happiest of all the different eye colors.
-Passionate and tending towards long-term relationships both romantic and platonic, they are generally attractive and sensual.
+Passionate and tending toward long-term relationships both romantic and platonic, they are generally attractive and sensual.

 Blue Eyes: Pose high intellect, devotion to noble causes, sincerity, self-sufficiency, and are sentimental.
-People with blue eyes get easily bogged down by routine, often hold grudges, are moody, but have great stamina, and generally have a bright and happy nature.
+People with blue eyes get easily bogged down by routine, often hold grudges, are moody but have great stamina, and generally have a bright and happy nature.

-Violet Eyes: Highly imaginative and creative, possess lots of self-esteem, and they are often perfectionists with high ideals.
+Violet Eyes: Highly imaginative and creative, possess lots of self-esteem, and are often perfectionists with high ideals.
 People with violet eyes generally have lots of charisma.

 Gray Eyes: People with gray eyes are thought to be conformists, quiet and self-effacing, but usually patient in waiting for self-opportunities, as well as calculating and deceptive.
-People with gray eyes tend to be courageous, but obstinate.
+People with gray eyes tend to be courageous but obstinate.
 They are uncertain in affection.

 No Two People Have the Exact Same Eye Color or Iris Pattern